Thursday, December 31, 2009

 From Personal Experience:- After completion of my 2 month Summer Internship in Anandrathi Financial Services Ltd, I gained how to learn from the others and got the ability to understand psychological behavior of people.

-In the last week of August, I received a call from Maersk Global Service Center India Pvt Ltd, Pune, on the designation of Finance Trainee.....a good enough post to start up my career.
+From Professional Experience:- In the last week of August, I received a call from Maersk Global Service Center India Pvt Ltd, Pune, on the designation of Finance Trainee.....a good enough post to start up my career.
 Here I am able to use all the management skills upto my fullest.
 Here I started to acquire knowledge from my colleagues & I heartly think that this will continue in the forthcoming year 2010.
 Have started expecting more responsibility than now.

 From Social Experience:- Cant say anything much about my social experience...almost it was adventurous.